 Interested homeowners should call (202) 727-4TAX (727-4829) for more information.
 Schedule L Lower Income Long-Term Homeowner Credit [PDF]

-If your total household Adjusted Gross Income (AGI) is $50,000 or less, you may qualify for the low-income or low-income senior citizen property tax deferral.
-This program allows you to defer payment of increases in your property tax, or (if you are a senior citizen with household AGI of $50,000 or less) to defer your entire annual tax bill.
+If your total household Adjusted Gross Income (AGI) is $50,000 or less, you may qualify for the low-income senior citizen property tax deferral.
+This program allows a senior to defer the entire annual tax bill.

 To be eligible for the property tax deferral program, you must file an application and meet the following conditions:

 - You must have owned your home for at least 1 year before the application date;